ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # Deities
 Deities are all equipped to inflict a considerable amount of pain, usually manifesting as seizures or what I would call smiting.
 There is really nothing you can do to defend yourself outside of medications.
 The good part is that the most violent deities tend to be aflicted by the dark cloud, so eliminating the dark cloud may make them more peaceful.

+# To Humans
+This may all seem like hot non-sense to you, but this book is designed to connect with the deities on your spirit team and help them help themselves, and YOU.

+My only question is: after reading this, do you feel better?
+This will help me determine how wide the problem has spread.
+Please take the time to review me on Amazon, give me 5 stars if you feel better already!